-Prof. Pilar Martinez-Martinez is a neuro-immunologist with expertise in molecular pathology with particular interest in antibody-mediated autoimmunity.
+Prof. Dr. Pilar Martinez-Martinez is a neuro-immunologist with expertise in molecular pathology with particular interest in antibody-mediated autoimmunity.
 She graduated University of Valencia, where she did also her PhD.
 Currently she is a professor at Maastricht University, The Netherlands, where she is managing the molecular cell biology facility of the Department of Neuroscience.
 Her work has a major impact in the understanding of antibody functions and in the development of antibody therapies currently in use for several diseases.

-Madelon Peters studied psychology at the University at Amsterdam with a specialization in psychophysiology.
+Prof. Dr. Madelon Peters studied psychology at the University at Amsterdam with a specialization in psychophysiology.
 She obtained her PhD at Maastricht University in the area of pain research.
 After a post doc period at Utrecht University, where she studied the effects of stress on immune functioning, she returned to Maastricht University.
 In 2007 she was appointed as full professor with a chair in experimental health psychology.
 Her current research focuses on chronic pain, emotion regulation and positive psychology.

-Anna Nieboer is a professor of Socio-Medical Sciences at the Institute of Health Policy and Management, Erasmus University.
+Prof. Dr. Anna Nieboer is a professor of Socio-Medical Sciences at the Institute of Health Policy and Management, Erasmus University.
 Her work is focused on quality improvement in long-term care, innovation in health and social care, the self-management abilities and wellbeing of community-dwelling.
 Anna Nieboer has extensive experience with the evaluation of large-scale, complex, and multidisciplinary interventions.